muhammetakkus/yokla/README.md

 # Yokla

-> Yokla is a realtime student checking SPA with Vue + Vuex + Vuetify + Firebase
+> Yokla is a realtime student polling system with Vue + Vuex + Vuetify + Firebase

 ## Build Setup